 Philip B. Crosby’s promotion of zero defects paved the way for quality improvement in many companies.

 The Japanese named their approach to total quality companywide quality control.
+It is around this time that the term quality management systems arises.

 Kaoru Ishikawa’s synthesis of the philosophy contributed to Japan’s ascendancy as a quality leader.